LayoutEnhancer: Generating Good Indoor Layouts from Imperfect Data: Implementation Details

-We consider the following ergonomic rules which are expressed as scalar cost functions in the range of $[0,1]$, where a lower value indicates a better score: (1) Reach, (2) Visibility, (3) Lighting, and (4) Glare.
-Please refer to Figure~\ref{fig:scores} for an illustration.
-We choose these four rules as examples for two reasons.
-First, they are all relevant for the kinds of activities that are often performed in the prevalent room types that are included in publicly available indoor layout datasets, i.e. reading a book in the bedroom, watching TV in the living room or using the computer in the library.
-The second reason is a practical one, since these rules can be defined as differentiable scalar functions in a range of $[0,1]$, which perfectly suits our needs.
-Additional rules that can be formulated in such fashion can easily be incorporated into our framework.
+We consider the following ergonomic rules which are expressed as scalar cost functions in the range of $[0,1]$, where a lower value indicates a better score: (1) Reach, (2) Visibility, (3) Lighting, (4) Glare and (5) accessibility.

-The overall cost for a \scene\ is computed in a hierarchical manner as a combination of costs for certain activities, which themselves are combinations of individual ergonomic costs.
 In this section, we first describe the individual ergonomic cost functions for each rule, followed by the activities we use to evaluate the layouts.